JakubNei/SimulationEngine/README.md

 2) jsou tam silne daleko-dosahove interakce (elekstrostatika), takze ta akcelerace kratko-dosahovych interaci (=kolizi) az tolik nepomuze

 # Optimizations
-- [Fetch from cells only relevant for particle octant][A More Efficient Parallel Method For Neighbour Search Using CUDA]

 ## Other
 [Consider using OpenCL in Unity][Using OpenCL in Unity]